smores56/osprette/README.md

 All these things together make this board my next step in pursuing the best 34-key keeb with comfortable pinkies.

-# Pictures

-Coming soon, once I get the prototypes from JLC!

 # Ordering One